 General Description:

-Homoranthus is a small genus of about 8 species and is closely related to the genus Darwinia.
+Homoranthus is a genus of about 30 species and is closely related to the genus Darwinia.
 The difference between the two genera is based on Homoranthus having single or multiple awns at the ends of the calyx lobes.
-While botanically significant, the difference is slight….so slight, in fact, that even botanists don’t always agree on where the various species in the two genera should be placed.
-As an example, Homoranthus porteri was previously known as Darwinia porteri.
+While botanically significant, the difference is slight and a number of species previously placed in Darwinia have been reclassified as Homoranthus, including Homoranthus porteri.

 Homoranthus porteri is very similar to H.darwinioides which is better known in cultivation.
 The main differences are the slightly longer “fringed” awns on H.darwinioides.
 The latter is found in the central west of New South Wales.